NxtGen-CsAi/Cyber-Sales-Intelligence-Agent-The-AI-Intelligence-Committee/README.md

 🧩 Multi-Agent Workflow:
 Each AI agent performs a specialized role:
 Live-Feed Specialist: Collects real-time social intelligence from Twitter/X, Reddit, and Hacker News for mentions of security issues or public sentiment.
-Broad Researcher: Uses Perplexity AI to scan the web for company-related news, press releases, and cyber-incident records.
+Broad Researcher: Uses AI to scan the web for company-related news, press releases, and cyber-incident records.
-Deep Analyst: Powered by DeepSeek AI, predicts potential vulnerabilities and evaluates the target’s cybersecurity posture.
+Deep Analyst: Powered by AI, predicts potential vulnerabilities and evaluates the target’s cybersecurity posture.
-Data Synthesizer: Employs Google Gemini Flash to consolidate unstructured information into a coherent intelligence report.
+Data Synthesizer: Employs Ai Flash to consolidate unstructured information into a coherent intelligence report.
-Master Strategist: Uses Google Gemini Pro and OpenAI GPT-4 to generate persuasive, psychologically-driven sales pitches based on the analyzed data.
+Master Strategist: Uses Ai Pro and AI-4 to generate persuasive, psychologically-driven sales pitches based on the analyzed data.
-The Voice: (Simulated) Converts the final pitch into a human-sounding audio message using ElevenLabs API.
+The Voice: (Simulated) Converts the final pitch into a human-sounding audio message using 11 API.

 📊 Dynamic Status Dashboard:
 A visually interactive UI that tracks each agent’s status — Pending, Running, Completed, or Error — in real time.